codatio/codat-docs/docs/using-the-api/supplemental-data.md

 ---
 title: "Supplemental data"
-description: "Super catchy description of supplemental data"
+description: "Retrieve and update additional fields from an integration using supplemental data"
 ---

 ## What is supplemental data?

 We have enhanced some of our data types with a `supplementalData` property.
-It gives you the ability to fetch additional fields from an integration's endpoint within our existing standard data types.
+It gives you the ability to fetch, update, or create additional fields from an integration's endpoint within our existing standard data types.

 For example, to pull our `suppliers` data type from Xero, we use Xero's [Contacts](https://developer.xero.com/documentation/api/accounting/contacts) endpoint.
 While we already include many of the properties of that endpoint in our standard data model, some properties, like supplier bank account details (`BankAccountDetails`), are not included.